zirdl/PawikanSentinel/docs/contexts/pi_deployment.md

 - Automatically pauses when CPU usage exceeds 80%

 ### SMS Notifications
-When a turtle is detected with high confidence (>80%), the system sends SMS notifications to emergency contacts using Twilio.
+When a turtle is detected with high confidence (>80%), the system sends SMS notifications to emergency contacts using Semaphore (cost-effective for Philippine deployments).

 ## Management Commands
 Use the management script for common tasks: